kenegozi/kenegozi.github.io/_posts/2007-11-13-viewfilter-take-2.markdown

 However, what if the piece of markup that you want to show, has some view-logic, so you have a template generating the markup from an entity?
-For example, this blog has a view "Posts/One" that gets a Post entity, and fits it into a single post markup, putting the title in a <h4>, tags in <span> with theit title and href, etc.
+For example, this blog has a view "Posts/One" that gets a Post entity, and fits it into a single post markup, putting the title in a &lt;h4&gt;, tags in &lt;span&gt; with theit title and href, etc.

 How can you show the markup source for that?